baichen-du/baichen-du.github.io/index.md

   See my <a href="https://baichen-du.github.io/assets/main.pdf" target="_blank"> CV </a> for more details.
 <br>
 <br>
   Hi!
 My name is <b>Baichen Du 杜柏辰</b> [tʷuː4 pai3 ʈʂʰən2] in Mandarin, or [tou2 pak3 sɐn21] in Cantonese.
-I am a visiting undergraduate student at UC Berkeley, also a final year undergraduate student at the University of Hong Kong, majoring in <b>Linguistics</b> and PPA (Politics and Public Administration).
+I am a final year undergraduate student at the University of Hong Kong, majoring in <b>Linguistics</b> and PPA (Politics and Public Administration).
+I visited UC Berkeley in the Spring and Fall semester of 2023 at UC Berkeley.
 I am interested in <b>experimental phonology and phonetics</b> broadly, and <b>speech perception/production, cues weighting and integration, sound change and variation</b> in specific. <!--Methodologicaly, I am also interested in applying computer vision tools to audiovisual phonetic research, such as detecting and tracking facial expressions or critical articulatory cues, and using eyetracking and pupillometry data to detect effects in speech perception that are not salient enough to surface as behavioural patterns (e.g, accuracy).
 <br>
 <br>
   My UG thesis investigates how acoustic distance in speakers' production repertoire and social attitude affect the perceptual boundary between alveolars and retroflexes in sibilants merges of Mandarin.
 Some other projects I contributed also study phonological learning, bilingualism, or cognitive preference. -->